DoyeDesigns/DoyeDesigns/README.md

 ## 🚀 About Me
 I'm a frontend developer and I have a keen interest in web development.
-Whenever i see my code come to life it feels like i have super powers🦸‍♂️
+Whenever I see my code come to life it feels like I have super powers 🦸‍♂️.

 ## 🔗 Social links